Tim Henman: 1993–1995: Early years

 From July 1992 to July 1993, Henman grew six inches to six feet one, and went from seven stones to nine stones in weight.
 This would prove important for his career, as he acknowledged: "As a junior I had pretty good technique.
 Now I've got the strength and reach, and on the serve that has helped tremendously."
 Henman was ranked 774th in the world at the beginning of 1993, but by July he had come close to the top 600.
 In July, Henman received a wildcard to participate in the ATP Challenger tournament in Bristol, England.
 In the first round, he defeated Colombian Miguel Tobón, ranked 257th, in straight sets, 6–0, 6–3.
-In the second round he met the Frenchman Eric Winogradsky and defeated him also in straight sets, 7–6, 6–3.
+In the second round he met the Frenchman Éric Winogradsky and defeated him also in straight sets, 7–6, 6–3.
 Henman was defeated in the quarter-final by British player Chris Bailey, 6–2, 6–1.
 By November Henman's rank had increased to 415th.
 Henman's next tournament was the Volkswagen National Championships in Telford, England; he reached the quarter-final but lost to top-ranked British male player Jeremy Bates, 7–5, 7–6.
 As 1993 drew to a close, Henman played one last tournament in Israel, which he won.

 He started the 1994 season with the four-legged Indian satellite circuit; there he won 18 singles matches in a row.
 Henman was fairly successful at the British Satellite Masters in Croydon, and by the end of the tournament he was ranked 222nd in the world.
 Encouraged by his success in the satellite circuit, Henman tried his luck at the ATP tour.
 Henman travelled to the Far East with Bates, and qualified for his first ATP tournament in April, at the Japan Tennis Championship.
 In his first round he defeated Kelly Jones, 6–2, 6–3, in the second round he defeated Darren Cahill, 6–2, 7–5 and in the third round Henman was defeated by Pete Sampras, 6–1, 6–2.
 From this performance Henman increased his ranking to 184th.
 His success in the Japan Open was followed by a failure to qualify at the Hong Kong Open.
 Because of this failure, he ended the Far East tour by entering a number of satellite tournaments.
 Henman entered the Nagoya Open, and defeated eighth seed Eyal Ran in the first round, but lost in the second round to Gouichi Motomura.
 At the Manila Open, another satellite tournament, Henman reached the final but was defeated by fifth seed Michael Tebbutt, 2–6, 2–6.